-Entertainer Sting and his wife use the wines for "Save The Rain Forest" events at the New York Waldorf Astoria.
+Entertainer Sting and his wife use the wines for "Save The Rain Forest" events at the New York Waldorf Actoria

-Lorraine occasionally opens UP their home for personal wine din-ners, and has donated the entire winery site to nonprofit groups who have proven to be responsible hosts for their events.
-"Having a business in Santa Crud
+Lorraine occasionally opens up their home far personal wine dinners, and has donated the entire winery site to non-profit groups who have proven to be responsible hosts fo? their events.